Hrdeh/celero_pocs/pdf from html and json/readme.md

 - **Simplicity**: Handlebars provides a simple and intuitive syntax for defining templates and inserting data.
 - **Separation of Concerns**: Handlebars allows for a clear separation between the HTML structure (template) and the data, making the code more maintainable.
-- **Flexibility**: Handlebars supports various features like loops and conditionals, making it suitable for generating complex HTML content.
+- **Flexibility**: Handlebars supports various features like loops and conditionals, making them suitable for generating complex HTML content like creating tables for deposits, chargebacks, and other statement data.